 What Is Digoxin (Lanoxin)?

 There are numerous classes of drugs approved to treat heart failure (HF).
 Digoxin, known by the brand name Lanoxin®, is a cardiac glycoside indicated for the treatment of mild to moderate heart failure in adults.
-It also is approved to increase heart contractions in pediatric patients with heart failure and to control the resting ventricular rate in adults with chronic atrial fibrillation.1
+It also is approved to increase heart contractions in pediatric patients with heart failure and to control the resting ventricular rate in adults with chronic atrial fibrillation.
+Use of digoxin as a treatment for HFrEF lacks new data; most of its use in modern HFrEF management focuses on its role as a rate control agent for atrial fibrillation (AF) in those with low blood pressure.1

 Digoxin increases left ventricular ejection fraction and improve heart failure symptoms including improved exercise capacity and fewer heart failure-related hospitalizations and need for emergency care.1

 It is usually prescribed together with a diuretic and an angiotensin-converting enzyme (ACE) inhibitor.1